Agenda

 Shona Pettigrew, Director of Enterprise an Knowledge Exchange, Edinburgh College

-Sara Rae, Assistant Principal, Enterprise and Skills, West College Scotland
+Paul Fagan, Head of Enterprise and Employability, West College Scotland

 Session Lead: Lynsey Blain, Senior Impact Manager, IBioIC